Guzaarish (film): Special screening

 Sanjay Leela Bhansali, who had famously given a lavish premier of his earlier film Saawariya, decided to do away with a similar event for Guzaarish.
 Though the movie had released on 16 November in Dubai, it was slated to release in India on the 19th of the same month.
 Sources reported that "..some of the VVIP invitees who told him that he had made another masterpiece (Saawariya) were busy sending out bulk messages against the film during the premiere.
 Since the Saawariya premiere took place two nights (on Wednesday rather than Thursday) before its public release the damage done was irreparable.
 Sanjay decided there and then to never have a premiere of any of his films."

 The director had the first screening of Guzaarish for the cast members and their families on Monday night.
 After the screening, the director allowed himself to be convinced to show the film to a few chosen ones.
 Hence he specially handpicked 30 invitees include the Bachchan family, leading man Hrithik's parents Pinky and Rakesh Roshan, Hrithik Roshan's Father- in-law Sanjay Khan, Shabana Azmi and Javed Akhtar, Deepika Padukone, Rohan Sippy, Karan Johar, Ashutosh Gowariker, Rajkumar Hirani, Vidhu Vinod Chopra, Goldie Bhel singer Kunal Ganjawala, film Maker Akbar Khan, fashion designers Sandip Khosla, Manish Malhothra, and Shahid Kapoor."
 According to Bhansali he already had got the "big thumbs-up" he needed, "For me, it was more than enough that my mother liked the film.
 All other opinions, I'll take with a pinch of salt."

-Later, Aishwarya Rai also requested for a special screening of the movie for her family.
+Later, Aishwarya Rai Bachchan also requested for a special screening of the movie for her family.
 According to Rai, this was a special gift to her father, who was celebrating his birthday on the same date.
 It was also attended by directors Subhash Ghai, David Dhawan, actors Shabana Azmi and Sonam Kapoor.